-Though the latest prototype is still heavily masked, we can make out much of the design which shows a clear resemblance to Audi’s Prologue concept first unveiled at the 2014 Los Angeles auto show.
+Though the latest prototype is still heavily masked, we know what to expect due to a recently leaked photo of a scale model.
+The design was also previewed by Audi’s Prologue concept first unveiled at the 2014 Los Angeles Auto Show.

 Responsible for the look is current Audi design boss Marc Lichte.
 His aim with the next-gen A7 is to inject greater visual differentiation between the car and the mechanically-similar next-generation A6.

 Audi Prologue concept, 2014 Los Angeles Auto ShowEnlarge Photo

 The recently redesigned A8 is the first model designed under Lichte’s supervision.
 It goes on sale in 2018, as a 2019 model.
 Arriving shortly after will be redesigned versions of the A6 and A7.
 We hear the A7 will be shown later this year.

 All the cars will feature an imposing, hexagonal-shaped grille and chiseled surfaces.
 On the A7, the character lines remain just as intense as you move towards the rear where a Kammback tail, just like on the current A7, can be found.
 We can also see a partially extended rear wing that normally will sit flush with the bodywork.